muratk5n/thirdwave/en/README.md

 ---

-First Post: "Saudi Arabia to trade in Indian rupee? kingdom says open to discussions on settlement in currencies other than dollar"
+First Post: "Saudi Arabia to trade in Indian rupee?
+Kingdom says open to discussions on settlement in currencies other than dollar"

 ---